mariojaspers/QuicksightAthena01/README.md

 5. Hit **Next**
 5. Hit **Next**
 5. There is an acknowledge checkbox for you to review, and hit **Create**
-6. We will wait a couple minutes until the progess says CREATE_COMPLETE</br>
+6. We will wait a couple minutes until the progress says CREATE_COMPLETE</br>
 ![alt text](/images/cloudformationStatus.PNG)
 <hr/></br>

 # Query a file on S3
 To get started with Athena and QuickSight, we need to provide data to query.
-This data may orginate from a varierty of sources into S3, but for this example we will upload a file into S3 manually.
+This data may originate from a variety of sources into S3, but for this example we will upload a file into S3 manually.
 1. **Open the S3 Console** from the Services drop down menu
 2. Click your newly created bucket, by you or by our CloudFormation script.
 1. Hit **Create folder** and name it "B2B"